Dan Hunt at the top of the Patriot League coaching ladder has a nice ring to it.

 Hunt was named Coach of the Year by both the ECAC and the Patriot League, and was a finalist for national honors.
 He guided the Raiders to a perfect 6-0 conference record for their eighth Patriot League title.

 Colgate finished 9-5 overall after being picked third in the 2015 Patriot League preseason.
 The Raiders were rewarded with final national ranking of 13th in the FCS Coaches Poll and 17th in the STATS FCS Poll.

 In 2016, Colgate set a program record and led the nation by allowing just 69.4 rushing yards per game.
 Pat Afriyie closed in on the career sacks record, was a multiple All-American recipient and earned the Patriot League’s Defensive Player of the Year, while Abu Daramy-Swaray took home Patriot League Rookie of the Year and Hero Sports Freshman All-America honors.

 Hunt served 19 seasons as a Colgate assistant coach from 1995-2013, the last 18 under previous head coach Dick Biddle.
 The Biddle-Hunt combo produced seven Patriot League titles, and Hunt in 2015 matched his mentor by winning his first championship in his second season – just as Biddle did in 1997.

-Only Colgate's 2003 national championship finalist had a better postseason run than this year's edition, and that includes every Patriot League football program in history.
+Only Colgate's 2003 national championship finalist had a better postseason run, and that includes every Patriot League football program in history.
 The 2003 and 2015 Colgate teams are the only Patriot League squads to compile multiple victories in the same playoff run, and Hunt is one of the common denominators.